signalwire/signalwire-node/packages/node/README.md

 const asyncFn = async () => {
   const call = await client.calling.makeCall({ type: 'phone', from: '+18888888888', to: '+19999999999' })
     .catch(error => {
-      // An error occurend creating the call!
+      // An error occured creating the call!
     })
   if (call) {
     call.on('answered', call => {